Umar Willis Umar Willis

 What if I’m not fully packed?

 Let us know ASAP.
 We can help finish packing for an added cost, or reschedule if necessary.
-Last-minute packing adds time and expense but we usually bring a few extra boxes and contractor bags just in case. we offer reduced packing crew rates for our respected elders and those who are physically challenged.
+Last-minute packing adds time and expense but we usually bring a few extra boxes and contractor bags just in case.
+We offer reduced packing crew rates for our respected elders and those who are physically challenged.
+If you have clothes on hangers and need us to bring wardrobe boxes to transport them please let us know ahead of time.

 Will you arrange furniture in the new home?